Sparsha-mehta/aws-ai/src/aimldl/modelevalmetric.md

 > You don't need to remember the exact formula.
 You barely need to remember what the metrics mean.
 But what you need to remember is that precision, the recall, the F1, and the accuracy are metrics used to evaluate the accuracy of **binary classification** and this is what the exam will test you on

 ### **When to Use Which Metric**
 The choice of metric depends on what you're looking for:

+>"Costly" = Bad Consequences of Wrong Predictions. **The "cost" isn't about which feature matters most - it's about which type of wrong answer causes more damage.**

 - **Precision**: Best when false positives are costly
 - **Recall**: Best when false negatives are costly
 - **F1 Score**: Gives balance between precision and recall, especially useful for imbalanced datasets
 - **Accuracy**: Rarely used, only for balanced datasets

+*What do you mean by Balanced and Imbalanced Dataset?* (See below)

 **Balanced vs Imbalanced Datasets:**
 - Balanced dataset: Has balanced levels of classification for each category
-- Spam vs not-spam is typically not a balanced dataset
+- Note that ==> Spam vs not-spam is typically not a balanced dataset

 ### **AUC-ROC**